iNomanIkram/assignment_task/README.md

 }`
 -->

-This statement will help you see the list of result corresponding to index.
+This statement will help you see the list of result from search.
 `print(es.search(index='register_frontend_service_call_logs_logs-2021-03-18'))`.
 This statement is present in backend project in the file named as `es.py`

 ![](img/es1.png)